 What Entrepreneurs Must Do Now

-- • Tax Benefit Claims & Deductions: Maintain proper documentation to claim all applicable tax benefits.
+- Tax Benefit Claims & Deductions — maintain proper documentation

-- • Stay Tuned with Notifications: Regularly check official MSME and Udyam portals for new scheme updates in 2025.
+- Stay Tuned with Notifications — regularly review MSME and Udyam portal updates

 Challenges to Watch Out For